LIHI Certificate #80 - Gardners Falls Project, Massachusetts

 The project includes a dam, ogee spillway, power canal, intake structure, powerhouse, and transmission equipment.

 The dam is a concrete gravity style with an ogee spillway, 337 feet long with a maximum height of 30 feet and two-foot flashboards.
 The power canal is 1,300 feet long.
 The powerhouse is made of brick and concrete and is equipped with four turbine-generator units with an installed capacity of 3.58 MW.
 A double circuit 13.8 kV transmission line connects the project to the Montague substation.
+Three separate trashracks with spacing ranging from 1.5 to 3 inches feed the four units.

 The project operates in a limited store-and-release mode and impounds a 21-acre reservoir.
 Flows into the project, which is located between Deerfield #3 and Deerfield #2, are dependent upon flow releases from the upstream projects.
-The project provides a 150-cfs minimum flow and limits fluctuations to no more than 1.8 feet below the crest of the dam.
+The Project provides a 150-cfs minimum flow and limits fluctuations to no more than 1.8 feet below the crest of the dam.
 This flow regime was developed in consultation with the Massachusetts Division of Fisheries and Wildlife (MDFW) to protect and enhance fish resources in the river.

 The project lands consist of roughly 39 acres.
 In consultation with resource agencies, it was concluded that no lands of significant ecological value exist in the project area.
 Representatives from the National Parks Service, USFWS, Natural Resource Conservation Service, MDFW, and MDEP convened and concluded that the project area should remain an undeveloped rustic setting.
 Additional consultation with MDFW via a Massachusetts Endangered Species Act Information Request noted that no threatened or endangered species are found in the project area.
 Review from two experts at MDFW concluded that the project would not have any detrimental effect on any listed species in the Deerfield River watershed.